COVID-19 Consumer Information and Resources

 Links to Topics Below

 On March 4, 2020, California Governor Gavin Newsom declared a state of emergency in response to the COVID-19 public health emergency.
-In order to protect California consumers during this time, Attorney General Xavier Becerra has made the following tips and resources available.
+In order to protect California consumers during this time, Attorney General Rob Bonta has made the following tips and resources available.

-Attorney General Becerra reminds all Californians that price gouging is illegal in all California communities during the declared state of emergency.
+Attorney General Bonta reminds all Californians that price gouging is illegal in all California communities during the declared state of emergency.

 In addition to the above Executive Orders, Penal Code section 396 generally prohibits charging a price that exceeds, by more than 10 percent, the price of an item before a state or local declaration of emergency.
 This law applies to those who sell food, emergency supplies, medical supplies, building materials, and gasoline.
 The law also applies to repair or reconstruction services, emergency cleanup services, transportation, freight and storage services, hotel accommodations, and rental housing.
 Exceptions to this prohibition exist if, for example, the price of labor, goods, or materials has increased for the business.
 California's price gouging law also applies to transactions between manufacturers, wholesalers, distributors, and retailers as it does between retailers and consumers.